walkmandede/patch_shopping_app/README.md

 ## Features

-- User authentication (Google and email/password)
+- Browse top 50 products
-- Product listing with categories
+- Search products by their names
-- Add to cart and checkout functionality
+- Filter products by their categories
-- Push notifications for order updates
+- Sort products by their prices
-- Light and dark themes
+- Toggle dark and light theme based on OS preference

 ---